Red Hen Lab - GSoC 2023 Ideas

 module load python

 On CWRU HPC, do not install software into your user account; instead, if it is not already installed on CWRU HPC, install it inside a Singularity container so that it is portable.
-Red Hen expects that Singularity will be used in 95% of cases.
+Red Hen expects that Singularity will be used in most cases.
 Why Singularity?
 Here are 4 answers; note especially #2 and #4:

 What is so special about Singularity?